varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 **Solution 4: Substitute with Am**
 - Temporarily use Am instead of F#m
-- Progressions becomes: A â†’ Am â†’ D â†’ E
+- Progressions becomes: A → Am → D → E
 - Not identical but close enough to practice
 - Come back to F#m when ready